SunnyAjimalJS/MERN-Tyre-App-Motoreasy/README.md

 # Tyres App - Motoreasy Tech Test
-> This App was delivered for Motoreasy for a Tyres app built using MongoDB, Express, React and Node.js
+> This App was delivered for Motoreasy as a Tyres search app built using MongoDB, Express, React and Node.js

 ## Installation